Learn How Roslyn Franken Overcame Cancer And Transformed Her Life. Watch 'From Fear To Fortitude' On Demand For Powerful Insights.

 Mucositis is a condition that causes inflammation, pain, and sores in mucous membranes in the mouth, throat, and digestive tract.
 This condition can make it difficult to eat, swallow, and speak.
 Chemotherapy drugs such as methotrexate and 5-fluorouracil can cause mucositis.
 Treatment may include mouthwashes, pain relievers, and modifications to the diet.

 If you experience any skin injuries or changes during chemotherapy, it is important to inform your healthcare team.
 They may recommend topical treatments, oral medications, or other interventions to manage the symptoms and promote healing.
-In some cases, they may adjust the dosage or type of chemotherapy drug to reduce the risk of skin injuries
+In some cases, they may adjust the dosage or type of chemotherapy drug to reduce the risk of skin injuries.

 5 tips to help manage chemotherapy-induced hair loss and skin changes

 Remember to consult with your healthcare team before trying any new treatments or remedies, and follow their advice closely.
 By taking good care of your skin and avoiding sun damage, you can reduce the risk of complications during chemotherapy and protect your skin's health in the long term.
+Protecting skin during cancer therapy is essential for maintaining overall comfort and well-being.
+Utilizing gentle, hydrating products can help soothe the skin and minimize irritation caused by treatments.
+Additionally, regular monitoring of skin condition can empower patients to address any concerns promptly with their healthcare team.

 We strongly advise you to talk with a health care professional about specific medical conditions and treatments.